samrocketman/docker-zoom/README.md

 * Host: Ubuntu 18.04
 * Docker base image: Ubuntu 18.04
-* Estimated size of resulting docker image: 721MB
+* Estimated size of resulting docker image: 745MB

 I matched the host and image to simplify group membership for the `zoom` user inside of the container.

+If you refer to the [Makefile](Makefile), you'll notice several devices passed through to zoom.

+- `/dev/dri` grants access to the graphics card for video rendering acceleration.
+- `/dev/snd` grants access to audio subsystem for playing sound.
+- `/dev/video0` grants access to a webcam.

 # Start zoom